bikeshaving/crank/website/guides/02-elements.md

 const componentEl1 = createElement(Component);
 ```

+Tags are the first part of an element expression, surrounded by angle brackets, and can be thought of as the name or type of the element.
 By convention, JSX parsers treat lower-cased tags as strings and capitalized tags as variables.
 When a tag is a string, this signifies that the element will be handled by the renderer.
-In Crank, we call elements with string tags *intrinsic* or *host* elements, and for both of the web renderers, these elements correspond to the actual HTML tags like `div` or `input`.
+In Crank, we call elements with string tags *intrinsic* or *host* elements, and for both of the web renderers, these elements correspond to actual HTML elements like `div` or `input`.
 As we’ll see later, elements can also have function tags, in which case the behavior of the element is defined by the execution of the referenced function and not the renderer.
 These elements are called *component elements*.

 ### Props
 ```jsx